Growing up is never easy–especially during your teenage years. But what happens to the teens who are also battling depression?

 Unfortunately, the reason for this is not fully known, but experts have determined it could be linked to the way girls respond emotionally to stressful experiences or situations.
 That said, they are also known to have twice as many relational stressors compared to teenage boys.

-Boys, however, are known to act out more aggressively than girls while experiencing depression.
+Boys, however, are known to act more aggressively than girls while experiencing depression.
 Studies have proven that teen boys tend to be more impulsive and are much more likely to commit suicide than girls suffering from the disorder.

-Myth 4: “He’s just being lazy.”
+Myth 4: “He’s Just Being Lazy.”

 Why?
-Well, for one thing, depression can be absolutely exhausting.
+Well, for one thing, depression can be exhausting.
 Not only can it cause problems sleeping, but it is also an energy-draining disorder that often leads to a severe lack of motivation.

 Many people think depression always looks like sadness and severe mood changes.
-This is not true though and there’s no one “right way” to be depressed.
+This is not true though, and there’s no one “right way” to be depressed.

 To avoid missing these signs, being open and communicative with teens is crucial.